paulcpederson/blog/contents/articles/sublime-writer/index.md

 ![Distraction Free Mode](distraction-free.jpg)

-If you're interested in checking it out, you can find a repo on my [github](https://github.com/paulcpederson/sublime-writer) or [download the zip](/downloads/sublime-writer.zip).
+If you're interested in checking it out, you can find a repo on my [github](https://github.com/paulcpederson/sublime-writer).
 The GitHub repo has detailed instructions on how to install the theme in Sublime Text 2 (it's really just adding it to a specific folder).
 The theme looks best with [Nitti](http://www.boldmonday.com/en/nitti/), a terrific monospace font for reading and writing.